 - Seems like that.Sukinasaki is a downright Creepy Child who has proved to be somewhat evil and manipulative in the One Shot already, and seems to be an old enemy to Kumagawa himself, who was, by the time they met, the pre-Big Bad.
 Would that make her a Bigger Bad character?
 Well, about this, I don't know.
 Also, she's got a quite broken Abnormality, as she can brainwash and control everyone by using her cards(except, of course, Medaka and Najimu).

 - As for the Big Bad Najimu Ajimi, well, let's see...
 Immortal?Check.
 Has an overwhelming number of different powers?Check.
 Can negate her enemies abilities?Check.
 Can read other people's minds?Check.
 Can be anywhere, anytime?
 Check....In the end, Najimu is one of the most evident game breakers in manga history, possibly.
-There's no possible way she can be defeated in a battle against the characters, except maybe for Medaka, as she already mentioned(although this can simply be Dangerously Genre Savvy).
+There's no possible way she can be defeated in a battle against the characters, except maybe for Medaka, as she already mentioned.
 As a matter of comparation, Kumagawa was able to erase the world with his ability, and couldn't beat her.
 The best he ever could do was to seal her powers, an act that has been apparently losing its effectiveness...This way, she's going either to change her ways and leave the main cast alone(which can really happen, if Medaka bests her both in arguments, or in the election), or win, and then in a would-be quite spectacular twist, resign from her victory, and leave.
 But battle-wise, she's physically invincible.

 - Partly Jossed, as Sukinasaki is revealed to be quite a nice individual by the end of her chapters, completely averting the image of Manipulative Bastard she has created in the one shot.
 Najimi really ends as The Unfought antagonist.
 She wins in the end, but in the end "resigns" her victory, deciding to leave in a pretty bombastic fashion